weareblahs/bus/README.md

 - Crowdsourced bus information (including bus type and others)
 - Crowdsources bus status, which user can report if the bus gets delayed and other info
+- Pin favorite bus routes so it will appear when web app launched
+- Native Android version

 # Where can I see this project?